emrecoskun705/ContactsManager/README.md

 # AspNetExample

-From this project I learnd basics and adnvanced features of ASP.NET Core.
+From this project I learnd basics and advanced features of ASP.NET Core.
 Here are the things that this project contains.

 - Middleware
 - Routing